Critical levels and Jacobi fields in a complex of cycles: Introduction

-The \textit{Torelli group} $\mathcal{T}$ of $S$ is the subgroup of the mapping class group of $S$ that acts trivially on $H_{1}(S,\mathbb{Z})$.
-The complex $\mathcal{C}(S, \alpha)$ is a member of a family of complexes that generalise Harvey's Complex of Curves, $\mathcal{C}(S)$, to study $\mathcal{T} $.
-For example, in \cite{BBM} it was used to calculate cohomological cohomological properties of $\mathcal{T}$, and in \cite{HM} a related complex was used to reprove a result of Birman-Powell about the generating set of the Torelli group of a surface with genus at least three. \\
+Suppose $S$ is a closed, oriented, connected surface of genus at least two.
+The complex of cycles, $\mathcal{C}(S,\alpha)$ is a variant of Harvey's complex of curves, where vertices represent multicurves in the primitive homology class $\alpha$.
+A detailed definition is given in Section \ref{background}.\\

+In Riemannian geometry, the dimension of the space of geodesic segments connecting any two points can be defined using the space of Jacobi fields.
+In Section \ref{Jacobi} the ``Jacobi fields'' are defined and explicitly constructed, and the dimension of the space of geodesic segments is defined in Section \ref{proof}.\\

-Curve complexes are in general locally infinite, so there can be infinitely many geodesic arcs connecting two verticies.
+Curve complexes are in general locally infinite, so there can be infinitely many geodesic arcs connecting two vertices.
 In order to be able to prove theorems in a locally infinite complex, the concept of tightness was introduced in \cite{MasurandMinskyII} and modified in \cite{Bowditch3}.
-In \cite{MasurandMinskyII} and \cite{Bowditch3} it was shown that there are only finitely many tight geodesics connecting any two verticies $v_1$ and $v_2$ in $\mathcal{C}(S)$.
-Subsection \ref{tight} gives a definition of tightness for $\mathcal{C}(S,\alpha)$, which is equivalent to the definition of \cite{Bowditch3} when restricted to $\mathcal{C}(S)$.\\

-In $\mathcal{C}(S,\alpha)$, it follows from the main theorem of this paper that there are finitely many tight geodesics connecting any two vertices; however, unlike in $\mathcal{C}(S)$, this is not a consequence of hyperbolicity, and geodesics do not fellow travel in this complex.
-There is extra structure on $\mathcal{C}(S,\alpha)$, which makes it possible to define a finite set of optional surgeries that can be performed on the multicurves representing the vertices of a geodesic path to obtain another geodesic path connecting the same endpoints.
-Geometrically, these optional surgeries behave like a discrete analogue of a finite space of Jacobi fields along a tight geodesic path.\\
+Subsection \ref{background} defines tightness for $\mathcal{C}(S,\alpha)$.
+It is a classic result from \cite{MasurandMinskyII} and \cite{Bowditch3} that there are only finitely many tight geodesics connecting any two verticies $m_1$ and $m_2$ in the complex of curves $\mathcal{C}(S)$.
+In $\mathcal{C}(S,\alpha)$, it also follows from the main theorem of this paper that there are finitely many tight geodesics connecting any two vertices; however, unlike in $\mathcal{C}(S)$, this is not a consequence of hyperbolicity, and geodesics do not fellow travel in $\mathcal{C}(S, \alpha)$, as demonstrated in Figure 13 of \cite{Me2}. \\

+In \cite{Me2} an algorithm for constructing geodesics was given, which will be outlined briefly in Section \ref{background} for completeness.
+This paper develops the idea that the quantity called the ``overlap function'' used in this algorithm for constructing geodesics has strong parallels with a Morse function.
+Critical levels defined in Section \ref{proof} are analogues of conjugate points along geodesics in Riemannian geometry.
+The bounded topology of $S$ gives a uniform bound on the number of critical levels, from which the theorem follows:\\